GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-overview/index.md

 * What data to include in the message.
 * What client to send the message to.
 * Instructions on how the push service should deliver the message.
-E.g. you can specify that the push service should stop attempting to send the message after 10 minutes.
+For example, you can specify that the push service should stop attempting to send the message after 10 minutes.